 My name is Nidaa Zaki Abu Toha, I am 33 years old.
 Our dream is to get food and water daily, to return to our house in Al Shati refugee camp west of Gaza City, and to be able to rebuild our house.
 I dream of educating my children and creating a beautiful future for them.

-My family’s displacement journey began on Tuesday, November 7, 2023, after the Israeli bombardment intensified on Al Shati refugee camp.
-On the fifth day of the Israeli occupation’s ground operation in the Gaza Strip, the Israeli incursion focused on Gaza City and the Northern Strip, bombing dozens of buildings adjacent to my family’s house, forcing us to leave our refugee camp under heavy bombardment.
+My family’s displacement journey began on Tuesday, 7 November 2023, after the Israeli bombardment intensified on Shati refugee camp.
+On the fifth day of the Israeli occupation’s ground operation in the Gaza Strip, the Israeli incursion focused on Gaza City and the northern Strip, bombing dozens of buildings adjacent to my family’s house, and forcing us to leave our refugee camp under heavy bombardment.

 I ran with my son Saif al-Din, gripping my youngest, Adam.
 I tried to protect them from the scattered Israeli shelling.
 There was shrapnel everywhere.
-The occupation forces asked us to head to the Southern areas of the Gaza Valley, and my father decided that we would evacuate to Khan Younis city.
-We walked long distances on foot as the occupation stopped the entry of fuel and petroleum on October 7, 2023, preventing us from being able to use a car.
-The walk is 40 km [24 miles] from our home in Al Shati refugee camp.
+The occupation forces asked us to head to the southern areas of the Gaza Valley, and my father decided that we would evacuate to Khan Younis city.
+We walked long distances on foot as the occupation stopped the entry of fuel and petroleum on 7 October 2023, preventing us from being able to use a car.
+The walk is 40 kilometres [24.8 miles] from our home in Shati refugee camp.

 My father bought a small tent for us and placed it near the Nasser Medical Complex in Khan Younis city.
 We stayed there for over a month.
 We fled again under bombardment after the occupation invaded Khan Younis city at the beginning of December 2023.
 We were horrified by how close the occupation’s tanks were to us, but we miraculously escaped from them while raising white flags.